VinoU/Alarm_Sensor/index.md

 Report:

 On Terminal, I connected the seonsors which are (light, tempatue humidity) working fine expect humidity.
 I ran the program called **ghmain**. and then light sensor detecting the light, Tempeature sensor was detecting the tempeature, and lastly the humidity was not detecting probaly.
 I am having some issue with Connection on P board.

+**Isues with Programming code:**
+We have fixed the isue with new Programming code and now it is running very smoothly.
+All the sensors are detecting probably.

 ![image alt](https://github.com/VinoU/Bar-QR-code-scanners/blob/master/Blinking%20LEB%20and%20Sensor/sensor%20output.JPG?raw=true "sensor pic")